ngriebenow/tuwien-ase-purradise-java-angular-android-doc/product/testing/Testing.md

 - **Protractor** for automated End-To-End UI tests for the web-app
 - **Espresso** Test Framework for automated End-To-End UI tests of the android-app

+Furthermore we are using the **JaCoCo** plugin for test-coverage of the java-backend.
+In combination with our CI-pipeline, the plugin will automatically generate coverage-reports of all unit and integration tests of the java-backend, which will be available as artifacts to download and optionally deployed to gitlab-pages.

-Thus, for our test plan we are specifying a **lower barrier that should be always fulfilled**.
+For our test plan we are specifying a **lower barrier that should be always fulfilled**.
 Additionally, we will perform further testing if feasible and sensible.
 If automated tests are not feasible to create, a manual test should be performed, especially for the advanced AR-feature.
 Due to the complexity of this library, this feature must be tested in detail manually.

 ### Test-Plan: